zothsu/nextgenerationdoulas.org/README.md

 Upload to Hostinger
     1. Log in to your Hostinger account.
     2. Navigate to the File Manager or use FTP to upload files.
-    3. Replace the existing files in the public directory with the new ones.
+    3. Replace the existing files in the public directory with the contents of this repository.
         Alternative: Deploy via Git (if using Git-based deployment)
     4. Open your website in a browser to ensure the changes are live.
         If caching issues occur, clear the cache from Hostinger’s control panel.

 ## Team